h1Anonymoush1/Docify/README.md

 The project will be evaluated on:

 1. **Impact of Idea**: Creating a comprehensive documentation platform
-2. **Creativity in Design**: Modern UI/UX with SvelteKit and TailwindCSS
+2. **Creativity in Design**: Modern UI/UX with SvelteKit and custom CSS theming
 3. **Technical Execution**: Clean code, proper architecture, and Appwrite integration

 ## 📦 Key Dependencies